Thinking about getting Dutch home contents insurance? This guide to home insurance in the Netherlands explains what you need to know.

 Many companies offer customers the chance to save money by providing an all-in-one policy that includes homeowners building insurance, contents insurance, and liability insurance.
 This normally works out cheaper than separate individual policies.

 You may also be able to buy different variations of combined insurance, for example, combined contents and liability insurance if you are renting and don’t need building insurance.

 If you have high-value belongings, for example, expensive jewelry or artwork, you may need to take out a separate policy to cover this.
 Alternatively, you may be able to pay an additional premium to cover any possessions that are too expensive to be included within the standard contents policy.

-Students who are renting may sometimes need to consider taking out home insurance in the Netherlands if the landlord’s tenancy agreement doesn’t include contents coverage.
+Students in the Netherlands who are renting may sometimes need to consider taking out home insurance if the landlord’s tenancy agreement doesn’t include contents coverage.

 Fortunately, many Dutch insurers offer discounted student rates or tailored policies that take into account the fact that the total value of student belongings is typically lower than other tenants or homeowners.
 However, this means that the maximum payout in the event of a claim is also typically lower.